Volunteering with HelpX

 I'd recommend helpx to anyone, honestly.
 There is such a variety of exchange opportunities from farm help (like we did), to childcare, to carpentry, to cleaning a hostel, to cooking...
 There is definitely something for everyone!
 Our hosts have told us that they've had volunteers of all ages from the young (there is a minimum membership age of 18) to the very old.
 We've also met families who have helpXed together, even with young children!

 Work We've Done

-There have been a few commonalities shared across all three of our helpX stays so far.
-We've done farm work like weeding and planting; been given our own room in our hosts' homes; we've eaten home-cooked meals and share responsibility for cooking; and our hosts have told us about the best places in the area to explore.
+There have been a few commonalities shared across all of our helpX stays.
+We've done yard work like weeding and planting; been given our own room in our hosts' homes; we've eaten home-cooked meals and shared responsibility for cooking; and our hosts have told us about the best places in the area to explore.
 The work itself is usually very diverse as well, changing from one day to the next.

 In Sweden, one day we helped move sapling trees from one side of the property to another in a fine mist while chickens pecked underfoot.
 The next day we harvested seaweed from the rocky shores of the nearby Baltic Sea to spread on their garden.
 One of our duties was babysitting our host's precocious granddaughter on our last day there.
 That was probably the most fun because she was endlessly entertaining and taught us a lot of beginner Swedish words (at three, she was learning Swedish, Gaelic, and English at home).